otvam/ethz_euler_matlab/README.md

     * You say: "I have a job and I want x CPUs with y GB of RAM for z hours"
     * You submit your job and it goes in a waiting queue
     * When it is your turn, your job is being processed

-* EULER does not support GUI:
+* EULER does not support GUI
     * No plots in your MATLAB code
     * No GUI for COMSOL
     * If you are an advanced user, GUI is possible with X11 forwarding